dasoldasol/dasoldasol.github.io/_posts/KMS.md

 - **You are working as a Solutions Architect for a government project in which they are building an online portal to allow people to pay their taxes and claim their tax refunds online.
 Due to the confidentiality of data, the security policy requires that the application hosted in EC2 encryps the data first before writing it to the disk for storage.
 In this scenario, which service would you use to meet this requirement?**
   - **A) AWS KMS API
   - the scenario mentions that you have to encrypt data **before writing** it to disk for storage.
-What this means that you will have to temporarily store the data in **memory** and not persist it on the disk, then encrypt it immediately before finally storing it.
-The end result would be an encrypted
+What this means that you will have to temporarily store the data in **memory** and not persist it on the disk, then **encrypt** it immediately **before finally storing** it.
+You can configure your application to use the KMS API to encrypt all data before saving it to disk.
+  - Security Token Service(STS) : enables you to request temporary, limited-previlege credentials for IAM users or for federated users.
+  - EBS encryption : the application could not use this service to encrypt data that it writes on the disk.